Baby rashes on stomach :symptoms, causes and solutions

 One of the most common causes of stomach rashes in babies is diaper rash.
 When a baby wears a wet or soiled diaper for too long, it can irritate their skin.
 Although diaper rashes are more commonly found around the diaper area, they can sometimes spread to the stomach if the diaper rubs against the belly.

-2. Heat rashes (miliaria)
+2. Heat rashes (malaria)

 Heat rash occurs when sweat gets trapped in the sweat ducts.
 During hot weather or when your baby is overdressed, sweat can accumulate on the skin, leading to small red or pink bumps, typically on the stomach, neck, or chest.
 This condition is more common during warmer months.